 1886 Holme, Ringer & Co become agents in Nagasaki for the Canadian Pacific Railway company and their new faster Western routes via sea and rail from Nagasaki, Kobe and Yokohama to London.

-1886 August – Japanese village in Glasgow, Shukichi Suzuki is manager and proprietor
+1886 August – Japanese village in Glasgow, Shukichi Suzuki is manager and proprietor.
+Mitsutas appear there.

 1886 December – Otake Ruth Buhicrosan travels to Japan for first time in 20 years.
 “Of a private and family nature, but we believe she intends embracing the opportuinity to secure several novelties and natives for her husbad’s business”